 Second Sight by Dr. Judith Orloff: I list this book because Dr. Judith Orloff felt more comfortable incorporating her intuitive gifts into her practice as a psychiatrist.
 Directly after my NDE, I feared my intuitive gifts and didn’t want to be labeled a psychic, intuitive, or medium.
 Using guidance in the classroom as a teacher felt perfectly natural, and I never labeled this type of guidance.
 I simply helped the students I could help and opened myself up to assistance from the other side.

 When I received a message from God that my contract as a teacher/professor was completed and that I could do “whatever I wanted to do” (even continue to teach if I wished), my mind raced in various directions.
 I wondered if my contract was up because I might die soon.
 This made me want to write my story in case I didn’t have much time on this earth; I wanted others to know the lessons from my near-death experience.

-Of course, I’m tempted to compare my book to Wild by Sheryl Strayed , but I didn’t hike the PCT to overcome my personal struggles.
+Of course, I’m also tempted to compare my book to Wild by Sheryl Strayed , but I didn’t hike the PCT to overcome my personal struggles.
 I know that nature has the power to heal us, and her story is a great testimony of this truth.
-My near-death experience was the awakening that I needed to find my way to greater healing, and my memoir is an attempt to bare my soul, as many other writers have done, in the hope that readers might relate, connect, deepen their own healing journey, and perhaps have the courage to tell their own stories.
+My near-death experience was the awakening that I needed to eventually find my way to greater healing, and my memoir is an attempt to bare my soul in the hope that readers might relate, connect, deepen their own healing journey, and perhaps find the courage to share their own stories.